markmccanna1/bejeweled/README.md

 up next:

-keeping track of a players score, adding node.js, even moar!
+keeping track of a players score, adding node.js, and moar that I dont know about yet!